S-0963

 Plain Language

-Deployers must establish and maintain a risk management policy and program covering the identification, documentation, and mitigation of algorithmic discrimination risks.
-The program must specify principles, processes, and personnel, and must be iteratively reviewed and updated over the system's lifecycle.
-Reasonableness is assessed considering the NIST AI RMF, ISO/IEC 42001, or an AG-designated framework, as well as the deployer's size, system scope, and data sensitivity.
+Deployers must establish and maintain a risk management policy and program covering their deployment of high-risk AI systems.
+The program must identify, document, and mitigate algorithmic discrimination risks, specify responsible personnel, and be iteratively reviewed and updated throughout each system's lifecycle.
+Reasonableness is calibrated to the NIST AI RMF, ISO/IEC 42001, or another recognized or AG-designated framework, as well as the deployer's size, system scope, and data sensitivity.
 A single program may cover multiple high-risk AI systems.
-The small deployer exemption in subsection (F) applies.
+Small deployers (fewer than 50 employees, not training with own data) using the system for intended purposes and passing through the developer's impact assessment are exempt per subsection (F).

 Statutory Text